What is Inclusion?

 - Promoting people-first language

-This fall, Wolf Performing Arts Center is proud to host a sensory friendly performance of The Velveteen Rabbit on December 10th at 3pm.
+Wolf Performing Arts Center hosted our first sensory friendly performance of The Velveteen Rabbit on December 10, 2016.
 To learn more about this performance click here!

 What's a Social Story?
 A social story helps to prepare someone for a new situation by giving detailed information about what each step of the experience will look like.
 A Social Story offers gentle guidance for managing one's behavior while adapting to new routines.
 This is a great tool for anyone who needs support in preparing for social situations, or anyone who is new to Wolf Performing Arts Center!